 Trends in eCommerce sales during Coronavirus

-Data from ShipBob shows that food sales online have increased rapidly.
-88.06% month-over-month order volume as of June 2020.
+Data from ShipBob showed that food sales online have increased rapidly.

-Similarly, Klaviyo’s global data shares the following chart for July, including non-essentials, essentials, and new essentials.
+Similarly, Klaviyo’s global data shares the following chart for global order value in 2020 (Jan-Oct), including non-essentials, essentials, and new essentials.

 Everyone is cooped inside and looking for ways to stay busy.
 They are indulging in art, reading, outsourcing, and all the things that make them feel better.
 “Stay Home, Stay Safe” artworks or lockdown and social distancing topics are top-trends now.